tia-portal-applications/Unified-Project-Selector-and-Watcher-Service/readme.md

 ### Tips & Tricks
 There's also a config file for the UPS-WS, located at: `C:\Users\Public\Documents\Unified Project Selector\settings\watcher.cfg`.
 It contains the current settings for **Enabled** and **Autostart** as well as the folder path of the **Watcher Directory**.

+# Disclaimer:

+>  The examples are non-committal and do not lay any claim to completeness with regard to configuration and equipment as well as any eventualities.
+The examples do not represent any custom-designed solutions but shall offer only support at typical tasks.
+You are accountable for the proper mode of the described products yourself.
+>
+>  These examples do not discharge you from the obligation to safe dealing for application, installation, business and maintenance.
+By use of these examples, you appreciate that Siemens cannot be made liable for possible damages beyond the provisions regarding described above.
+We reserve us the right to carry out changes at these examples without announcement at any time.
+The contents of the other documentation have priority at deviations between the suggestions in these examples and other Siemens publications, such as catalogues